mdibl/Biocore_cloud/README.md

  3) Create a Launch Template for jenkins master: https://docs.aws.amazon.com/autoscaling/ec2/userguide/copy-launch-config.html

-## Why The Cloud?
-## Jenkins
-Jenkins is a very popular product among software companies who want to automate their Continuous Integration/Continuous Deployment pipelines.
-Jenkins integrates very well across languages, platforms, and operating systems - Additionally Jenkins is widely documented and open-source software.

-Our Jenkins setting consist on A single, large master server with multiple worker nodes connected to it.

 There are various ways You can Launch a Jenkins instance  on AWS cloud But we only explored the following:
 1) Traditional deployment,